Gmail users: Manage spam in Gmail

 Gmail automatically identifies suspicious email messages and marks them as spam.
 Go to your Spam label to see messages marked as spam by you or by Gmail.
 Sometimes spam messages are sent to your inbox, instead of to the Spam label.
 Mark these messages as spam to help Gmail automatically mark similar messages as spam.

-SPF, DKIM & DMARC authentication—Gmail protects your email by making sure messages you send and receive are authenticated.
+SPF, DKIM and DMARC authentication—Gmail protects your email by making sure messages you send and receive are authenticated.
 Unauthenticated messages might be sent to spam.
 Gmail authenticates messages with SPF, DKIM, and DMARC.

 Learn how to mark or unmark messages as spam.